Temptation of Wife (Philippine TV series): Development

 Temptation of Wife is a 2008 South Korean television drama series broadcast by Seoul Broadcasting System from November 3, 2008, to May 1, 2009.
 It was written by Soon-ok Kim and directed by Se-kang Oh.
 The series starred Seo Hee Jang, Jae Hwang Lee, Woo Min Byun and Seo Hyung Kim in the lead roles.

 The series also had a huge success in the Philippines during its run.
 GMA Network aired the series (dubbed in Tagalog) in an early primetime slot from October 4, 2010, and concluded on May 27, 2011.

-In 2011, GMA Network's senior vice president for entertainment, Wilma Galvante stated that they would be adapting the Korean series, Temptation of Wife.
+In 2011, GMA Network's senior vice president for entertainment, Wilma Galvante stated that they would be adapting the South Korean television series, Temptation of Wife.
 Pre-production started in earlier 2012.
 The head writer, Dode Cruz stated that he would develop "a bit serious, sexier and edgier version" than the original.
 The producer assigned Dominic Zapata to direct the series.

 Originally planned for a December 2012 premiere, it was later moved to an earlier date. following the cancellation of the drama series, Haram.